 If you are an international researcher and would like to collaborate with researchers from universities in Myanmar, please contact us.

-With the support of Luminate (Omidyar Network), we are working on a smarter, more scalable way to deliver the eTekkatho digital library.
+With the support of Luminate, we have developed a smarter, more scalable way to deliver the eTekkatho digital library.

 MyLibrary is a tough, tiny, portable, battery powered capsule which stores educational content and makes it available even in places with no internet connection or reliable electricity.